illixion/RSS-to-Telegram-Bot/README.md

 A self-hosted telegram python bot that dumps posts from RSS feeds to a telegram chat.
 This fork adds support for parsing ss.com advert pages.

 ## Quick setup for ss.com apartment feed:
-0. Open telegramRSSbot.py in a text editor and add your bot credentials from BotFather on telegram, chat ID (message @get_id_bot to get your ID) and min/max price for filtering if needed
-1. Go to the apartment listings and select city, region and type "Izīrē"
-2. Scroll to the bottom and find the RSS link
-3. Copy the url
-4. Start the bot using `python3 telegramRSSbot.py`
-5. Send /add **\<feed name\>** **\<RSS url that you've just copied\>**

 1. Install Python 3 from python.org
 2. Click green Code button → Download ZIP
 3. Message @BotFather and get a token for a new bot